oslllo/validator/docs/getting-started/basic-usage/validators.md

 ### URL ⇒ <code>Boolean</code>
 Test if `value` is an URL.
-require_protocol - if set as true isURL will return false if protocol is not present in the URL. require_valid_protocol - isURL will check if the URL's protocol is present in the protocols option. protocols - valid protocols can be modified with this option. require_host - if set as false isURL will not check if host is present in the URL. allow_protocol_relative_urls - if set as true protocol relative URLs will be allowed. validate_length - if set as false isURL will skip string length validation (2083 characters is IE max URL length).
+require_protocol - if set as true isURL will return false if protocol is not present in the URL. require_valid_protocol - isURL will check if the URL's protocol is present in the protocols option. protocols - valid protocols can be modified with this option. require_host - if set as false isURL will not check if host is present in the URL. require_port - if set as true isURL will check if port is present in the URL. allow_protocol_relative_urls - if set as true protocol relative URLs will be allowed. validate_length - if set as false isURL will skip string length validation (2083 characters is IE max URL length).

 **Kind**: global variable
 **Returns**: <code>Boolean</code> - true if `value' is an URL, otherwise false.